valeIT/valeIT.github.io/copyright/index.md

 The ordering is mostly chronological and based on the time of release.
 This may not always be the case though.

 **Website:** Most of the .svg files are provided by [FlatIcon.com](http://www.flaticon.com) and edited by me.
-The templates are provided by [W3Layouts](http://w3layouts.com/) for the main website and ios apps landing pages; the mac apps landing pages are based on a template provided by [Scoop Themes](http://www.scoopthemes.com/).
+The templates are provided by [W3Layouts](http://w3layouts.com/) for ios apps landing pages; the mac apps landing pages are based on a template provided by [Scoop Themes](http://www.scoopthemes.com/).
+The rest of the website is built on [Jekyll](http://jekyllrb.com) using the [mediator](https://github.com/dirkfabisch/mediator/) theme.

 **Minimal Counter:** The Icon is based on an .svg provided by [FlatIcon.com](http://www.flaticon.com)